mtimofiiv/Pictus/src/data/blocks/recycling-stewardship-software-empowered.md

 id: MainBlock
 title: Making it easier than ever for recycling stewardships.
-subtext: PICTUS empowers recycling stewardships and producer responsibility organizations (PROs) to manage, monitor, and improve their recycling and incentive programs.
+subtext: PICTUS empowers recycling stewardships and producer responsibility organizations (PROs) to manage, monitor, and improve recycling and incentive programs.
 image: /assets/augmented-reality.png
 ---
 ✓ PICTUS is proven with thousands of users in production